The Race Against Time

 You can’t blame us for feeling cheated.
 One day we glowed with dewy youth, and seemingly the next we sprouted forehead furrows, unfunny laugh lines and unsightly splotches.

-“The most efficient anti-aging cream is sunscreen,” says Adelaide A. Hebert, MD, dermatology and pediatrics professor at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
+“The most efficient anti-aging cream is sunscreen,” says Adelaide A. Hebert, M.D., professor and director of pediatric dermatology at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
 “You can try to hide wrinkles after they form, but it’s like being on a diet and eating candy every day.
 It isn’t going to work.
 Also consider that it takes only 10 seconds of sun in Texas to have brown spots for a year.”

 At least 20 minutes before heading out, even to the mailbox, generously slap on SPF 30 or higher sunscreen: a full ounce to cover your exposed face, arms and/or legs.
 Reapply if you’re out more than two hours or sweat heavily.
 And don’t skimp when it’s cloudy or snowy: 80 percent of the sun’s ultraviolet rays get through.